 Kelty Yukon backpack – description

 This pack is designed for growing teens as well as for adults with a smaller frame.
 So it fits a gap between packs for juniors and packs for adults.

 As mentioned above, this is the latest version, but I do not see any significant differences as compared to the previous versions, except the new color you have now.

 This is a top-loading tool with an enormously large top opening which is in fact rigid, with an aluminum pole that goes around its perimeter.
 The top lid is with two buckles on the front, and you have a daisy chain on the top of it; this is very useful to attach some gear because it is a really large flat surface which you have there on the top.

 The pack contains two main compartments.
 The upper is large and rectangular in shape, and it contains a sleeve for a water bladder.

 The lower section is a large zippered sleeping bag compartment.
 The divider between the two compartments is with toggles and it can be removed.

-As you realize from the pictures, this is a pack with an external frame which allows for length adjustability both in the harness and in the frame itself.
-The frame is with rings which allow you to extend it or to make it shorter.
+As you realize from the pictures, this is a pack with an external frame that allows for length adjustability both in the harness and in the frame itself.
+The frame is with rings that allow you to extend it or to make it shorter.

 The harness can be adjusted in the range 13 – 19 inches (33 – 48 cm).
 The shoulder straps are nicely padded and covered with a breathable mesh.
 The usual sternum strap is there, adjustable both vertically and horizontally.